happydasch/nspanel_haui/README.md

 Improvements / Additional

 - [x] Create new font using Roboto font
+- [x] Add style and design for panels
-- [ ] Improve / Change design
+- [ ] Implement design in hmi file
 - [ ] Support for timebased value overrides
 - [ ] Add updater
 - [ ] Add new panels
-- [ ] Add a light theme
+- [ ] Add a light theme?

-## Additional
+## Additional Information

 The project is based on the ideas of [NSPanel Lovelace UI](https://github.com/joBr99/nspanel-lovelace-ui) and [NSPanel Custom with HA Blueprint](https://github.com/Blackymas/NSPanel_HA_Blueprint).
-Many frontend parts are based on `NSPanel Lovelace UI` as the configuration, functionality and design.
-The backend part is a completely different implementation.